 Uvite – Magnesium tourmaline named after a province of Sri Lanka.

-Watermelon tourmaline – L Multicoloured tourmaline that exhibits interesting pink, green and white colour zones in the same crystal.
+Watermelon tourmaline – L Multicoloured tourmaline that exhibits interesting pink, green and white color zones in the same crystal.
 When crystals are cut in cross section, a pink core with a white band and green edges can be clearly seen, just like a watermelon.

 Cat’s eye tourmaline – A rare chatoyant variety of tourmaline.
 The chatoyancy is usually strongest in green and pink tourmaline.